AdrienBrune/Secret-Voldemort/README.md

 <img src="./SV_GAME/Src/Resources/Secret_Voldemort_Cover.png" alt="Logo" width="200" height="300">

-## Game
+## Introduction

-<p>Secret Voldemort is a strategic game involving 5 up to 10 players.
+<p>Secret Voldemort is a strategic game that can be played from 5 up to 10 players.</p>
-The games grants you a role that defines your behaviour during the game.
-The realm of magic is threaten by the dark forces of deatheaters lead by Voldemort himself.
+<p><i>The realm of magic is threaten by the dark forces of Deatheaters lead by Voldemort himself.
-If you join the deatheaters, try to take the power by electing Voldemort as the Minister of magic.
+Deatheaters will try to take the power by taking control of the Minister of Magic.
+Voting policies or electing Voldemort Minister of magic will grant them the power to achieve their ambitions.
-But if you're the resistance well known as the Phenix order, you'll have to fight the deatheaters by taking the Minister or slaying them all.
+On the other hand, powerfull wizards members of the Phenix Order will have to elect policies to take control of the Minister.
+Killing Voldemort is another way to end the war.
-When the game starts you are alone, you'll have to be perceptive enought to discover players of your team and rallying them to your cause.
+When the game starts you are alone.
+Try your best to discover players's role and rally your faction to win together, good luck.</i></p>

-By doing so, maybe you will be able to overcome manipulations and be able to win the game, good luck.
+## Rules

 Official Secret Hitler rules : https://www.secrethitler.com/assets/Secret_Hitler_Rules.pdf
 Video rules : https://www.youtube.com/watch?v=mbGXIDYdtas&ab_channel=TheRulesGirl

-## Preview
+## Game preview
 <img src="./Preview/Preview_1.png" alt="Preview to add" width="700" height="400">
 <img src="./Preview/Preview_2.png" alt="Preview to add" width="700" height="400">
 <img src="./Preview/Preview_3.png" alt="Preview to add" width="700" height="400">
 <img src="./Preview/Preview_4.png" alt="Preview to add" width="700" height="400">

 ## How to play
-* Start server on a computer.
-* Ethernet port 30000 is used to communicate.
-* The server owner needs to operate a port redirection to redirect Ethernet paquet from livebox to the computer's server.
+* The server owner needs to operate a port redirection, this operation allows other players to reach the server owner's computer
-  * Go to your box configuration.
+    * Go to your Ethernet box's configuration page
-  * Got to port redirection.
+    * Got to port redirection and add a new rule
-  * Add a rule.
-  * set TCP protocol.
-  * set the range port to [30000, 30000] (single port 30000 is used).
+      * set TCP protocol, port range from 30000 to 30000, computer IP address
-  * set the computer IP adresse (go to Windows terminal "CMD", then tape the command line "ipconfig").
+        * To retrive computer local IP address, go to Windows terminal, then tape the command line "ipconfig", check IPV4 address
+* Start server on a computer
+  * Give Ethernet port "30000" to other players
-  * Then you will have to give your public IP (IPV4) to other player (find it on internet "My ip").
+  * Give Ethernet public IP to other players
-  * Your ready to play with players.
+    * Get the public IP from internet (tape "what's my ip" on a navigator)
+  * Let them connect to your server, then start a game